acbbullock/IO-Fortran-Library/README.md

 ### Improved

 * Removed vertical bars in [aprint](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/aprint.html) which were displayed incorrectly in terminals with display encoding different from UTF-8.
-* Text file I/O has been highly optimized.
+* Text file I/O has been highly optimized for performance and memory usage, and expanded to support processing of files larger than the 32-bit integer upper limit.

 ## License